 In addition to being compact, the Halo offers state-of-the-art technological capabilities.
 For instance, it features an array of fixed-focus, fixed-aperture small format camera sensors, which enables it to survey up to six traffic lanes in either direction without any onsite camera position or lens adjustments.
 Combined with radar technology, the camera can cross-check traffic violations to ensure that drivers do not get punished for a violation they did not commit.

-Since traffic patterns, intersections and geography vary widely per jurisdiction, Redflex has made Halo customisable to suit local traffic needs, with a unique mounting system to allow for different camera angles and completely removable and replaceable components.
+Since traffic patterns, intersections and geography vary widely per jurisdiction, Redflex has made Halo customizable to suit local traffic needs, with a unique mounting system to allow for different camera angles and completely removable and replaceable components.

 The Halo system is among Redflex’s most prominent and impactful innovations, and is another example of the company’s focus and commitment to developing solutions provide the greatest value to customers by addressing their most pressing traffic safety needs.